mozilla/nunjucks/MAINTENANCE.md

 npm publish
 ```

 8. Make sure docs are up-to-date.
-You need to at least copy all the nunjucks*.js files in `browser/` to the [nunjucks-docs repo](https://github.com/mozilla/nunjucks-docs) in the `files` directory.
+You need to copy all the nunjucks*.js files in `browser/` to the docs.
 This is where the "download" link points to in the docs.
-In `nunjucks-docs`, build the docs:
+Push (force push if necessary) the build out _site folder onto the `gh-pages` branch of the `nunjucks` repo to get it live.

 ```
+cp browser/* docs/files
-cd path/to/nunjucks-docs && make prod
+cd docs && make prod
+cd _site && git push origin gh-pages (assumes you have setup a git repo in _site pointing to nunjucks)
 ```

-And push (force push if necessary) the build out _site folder onto the `gh-pages` branch of the `nunjucks` repo to get it live.